-Take two or three (or more) words in the word bank that share a common first consonant and pronunciation.
-Their name and address are a good place to start.
+Take two or three (or more) words in the student's word bank that share a common first consonant and pronunciation.
+Their name and address or names of family members are a good place to start.

-- Say the word slowly, emphasizing the particular sound. - Ask the student to say it slowly and try to hear the sound it begins with. - Point out that, that letter makes that sound in these words.
-This is the letter bee.
-It makes the sound but in these words.
+- Say the word slowly, emphasizing the particular sound. - Ask the student to say it slowly and try to hear the sound it begins with. - Point out that: that letter makes that sound in these words.
+This is the letter b.
+It makes the sound 'buh' in these words.